Web4application/dullo.io/content/en/docs/_index.md

 ### Official support

-These are the officially supported gRPC language, platform and OS versions:
+These are the officially supported dullo language, platform and OS versions:

 {{< supported-lang-and-os >}}